Atlanta Falcons vs. Carolina Panthers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Panthers stats and trends

-- In Carolina's seven games this year, it has three wins against the spread.

-- The Panthers have covered the spread once this season when underdogs by 3 points or more (in two chances).
+- The Panthers have been underdogs by 3 points or more two times this season and covered the spread once.

 - Carolina's games this season have hit the over on two of seven set point totals (28.6%).